Houston Dynamo Fall in Portland as Timbers’ Antony Strikes Twice

 Portland seized control early.
 Antony beat the Dynamo back line with pace and precision to score the opener, which forced Houston to chase the match sooner than planned.
 His second goal, struck after halftime, widened the gap and left the Dynamo fighting uphill for the final stretch.

 Houston moved the ball well through midfield and mounted several promising attacks.
-However, the final touch never materialized.
+But the final touch never materialized.
 The Timbers absorbed pressure, countered efficiently, and kept the Dynamo from finding rhythm in the attacking third.

 What the Loss Means for Fans in Houston